A Simple Guide to Learning Gaelic in Learning

 Distance Learning Courses provide a more long-term, structured learning option and can be accessed from anywhere in the world.
 Through the use of online video calls and phone classes, lessons can be had on a regular basis to help keep your grasp and understanding of Gaelic steadily advancing.

-This is without a shadow of a doubt the best resource available to you!
+This is without a doubt the best resource available to you!

-Many people put off conversation when they start learning a new language for fear of judgment or criticism, opting instead to “reach a level of conversational fluency” before engaging with other speakers.
+Many people put off conversation when they start learning a new language because they're scared of being judged or criticised, deciding to “reach a good level of fluency” before using Gaelic with other speakers instead.

-That all sounds well and good until you realise that reaching conversational fluency is almost impossible without… conversation!
+That all sounds good until you realise that reaching that level of fluency is almost impossible without… conversation!

-The best thing for any Gaelic learner is to engage with other speakers as early and often as possible in their learning journey and there are a number of ways to do this.
+The best thing for any Gaelic learner is to speak to other speakers as early and often as possible in their learning journey and there are a number of ways to do this.

 With the rise of social media there are also easy ways to engage with Gaelic speakers online.
-There are a multitude of Gaelic speakers groups such as Scottish Gaelic Speakers Unite! where people share not only news and social stories about Gaelic or that would be of interest to Gaelic speakers, but also any questions they have from the most fundamental basics to the upper complexities of the language.
-These pages are full of learning opportunities and are a great way of meeting other new Gaelic speakers in your area which, if you play your cards right, might even lead to friendship!
+There are Gaelic speakers groups like Scottish Gaelic Speakers Unite! where people share news and social stories about Gaelic and ask any questions they have from the basics to the most difficult parts of the language.
+These pages are full of learning opportunities and are a great way of meeting other Gaelic speakers in your area.

-When learning a new language it’s best to use multiple different resources instead of just one.
-Every resource has different benefits and by using more than one you can ensure that you’re not missing out on anything.
+When learning a new language it’s best to use as many different resources as possible instead of just one.
+Every resource has different benefits and by using more than one you can make sure you’re not missing out on anything.

-For more guidance on how to learn Gaelic, or any language, you can visit Fluent in 3 Months.
+For more help with learning Gaelic, or any language, you can visit Fluent in 3 Months.